terminusdb/terminusdb-store/README.md

 For more information, [visit the documentation on docs.rs](https://docs.rs/terminus-store/).

+See also the `examples/` directory for some basic examples.

 ## Roadmap

 We are constantly developing terminusdb-store to make it a high quality succinct graph representation versioned datastorage layer.
 To help facilitate understanding of our aims for this project we have laid out a [Roadmap](./docs/ROADMAP.md).
 If you would like to assist in the development of terminusdb-store, or you think something should be added to the roadmap please contact us.